Joao2Pereira1/Vivaldi_Themes/README.md

+To use the following themes, go to vivaldi, settings, then themes, choose import theme and finally import the zip file inside the animated wallpapers directory of the repository.
+Enjoy the themes  😀

 The right place to find the best themes for your vivaldi.

 https://github.com/user-attachments/assets/869b52fb-0823-4c4a-af04-9b4eb8db91ba